Hopsin: 2019–present: Hiatus and return to music

 On January 28, 2019, Hopsin released another collaboration with Dax titled, "You Should've Known".
 Hopsin later went on to release the singles "The Old Us" and "Picasso" on February 28 and May 8, respectively.
 On July 15, 2019, Hopsin released a new song titled, "I Don't Want It".
 In the song, he announces that he will be taking a break from music to recover from problems in his personal life.

 On February 16, 2020, Hopsin uploaded a video to his YouTube channel announcing his return from his hiatus and announcing an upcoming album.
 On April 21, Hopsin released a new single titled, "Covid Mansion".

 In September 2020, Hopsin joined the advisory board of music social networking startup Artist Republik.

-Controversy
+Controversies

 Tyler, the Creator

 In July 2011 Hopsin released "Ill Mind of Hopsin 4" which in the second verse he disses Tyler, the Creator of the Los Angeles hip hop collective, Odd Future and his "Yonkers" music video.
 Hopsin said that he hates Odd Future's music, noting its negativity and "random" lyrical content and criticizing the group's production values.
 Tyler responded via Formspring, stating that although "[Hopsin] can rap," Tyler felt that Hopsin was "bitter" and attempting to "get a name" by dissing Tyler and Odd Future.
 Hopsin later said he did not have a beef with Tyler.